 3 Rationale

 When developing the network slice operation DeallocateNsi and DeallocateNssi implementation we find that a mandatory parameter is specified but not needed, and that the REST API is not compliant to the current OpenAPI specification.

+Question: does SA5 want to update the legacy OpenAPI specification to the current OpenAPI specification?

+If SA5 wants to update to the latest OpenAPI specification TS 32.158 should be updated to be based on RFC 9110, which supersedes and obsoletes RFC 7231.

+It may impact other specifications that rely on 32.158, this is FFS

 The issues that give rise to the introduction above are described below for the stage 2 and stage 3 specification of TS 28.531, reference [1]